makerdao/community/governance/polls/Onboard USDC to SparkLend Ethereum and Activate USD eMode for USDC and sDAI Markets.md

 Express your support or opposition to the following proposed changes:

 - Add USDC to SparkLend Ethereum as a borrow-only market, with the below parameters; and
-- Activate USD eMode, with the below parameters
+- Activate USD eMode for USDC and sDAI markets, with the below parameters

 ### SparkLend Ethereum Parameters